-VR Resources Ltd., formally Roll-Up Capital Corp. ("Roll-Up" the "Company") was incorporated on May 7, 2015, by Certificate of Incorporation issued pursuant to the provisions of the Business Corporations Act (Alberta) and continued in British Columbia.
+VR Resources Ltd. (the "Company") was incorporated on May 7, 2015, by Certificate of Incorporation issued pursuant to the provisions of the Business Corporations Act (Alberta) and continued in British Columbia.
 The Company's head office address is at 700 West Pender Street, Suite 1750, Vancouver, BC, V6C 1G8.
 The Company's registered and records office address is at 550 Burrard Street, Suite 2300, Vancouver, BC, V6E 2B5.
 To date, the Company has not earned operating revenue.

-As at June 30, 2019, the Company has a working capital of \$1,618,792 and an accumulated deficit of \$6,933,176.
+As at June 30, 2020, the Company has a working capital of \$3,373,890 and an accumulated deficit of \$8,757,128.
 The Company expects to incur further losses in the development of its business.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.
 The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.